History

 1916 - Herman C. Liese

-Hermann was a metallurgist who worked for Mexican mines and smelters, married a Mexican national, knew Poncho Villa, and returned to Belleville, living at 218 from about 1916 to 1919.
+Herman C. Liese was a metallurgist who worked for Mexican mines and smelters, married a Mexican national, knew Pancho Villa, and later returned to Belleville.
+He lived at 218 South Charles Street from about 1916 to 1919.

-The last residents of 218 were David and Andrea Cox.
+The last residents before the current project were David and Andrea Cox.
 David was a charter member of the Belleville Historical Society.
 Andrea was a trained Austrian carpenter.
-They were both sticklers for historical accuracy in the work that they completed on the first floor of 218.
+They were both careful about historical accuracy in the work they completed on the first floor of the house.

 2021 - Rob Campbell

-Rob Campbell, a local real estate investor, purchased the home to ”flip” in September 2021, after seeing the home show up as a new listing.
-To survive this large renovation project, he ultimately moved into Champion House, living in parts of the mansion while renovating other parts.
+Rob Campbell, a local real estate investor, purchased the home in September 2021 after seeing it appear as a new listing.
+To survive the large renovation project, he ultimately moved into Champion House, living in parts of the mansion while renovating other parts.